 You can also learn more about why you may see some discrepancies in the conversion statistics between AdWords Conversion Tracking and Google Analytics.

-If you're using Conversion Optimiser to manage your bids, it will automatically start using Analytics goals and E-commerce transactions once you've clicked Import.
+If you're using Conversion Optimizer to manage your bids, it automatically starts using Analytics Goals and Ecommerce transactions once you've clicked Import.

 Why don't I see View-through conversions or Estimated cross-device conversions in AdWords?